salineselin/salinesel.in/content/post/kyverno-patterns/index.md

 Kyverno is an admission controller used to add policies to your cluster.
 The basic principle of an admission controller is to intercept incoming requests to a given kubernetes api server and check if a field matches an expression, then approve or deny the request based on that determination.
 If you're not familiar with admission controllers already, I'd recommend reading [the official documentation](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#what-are-they).

 If you're in the process of deciding what admisson controller to use in your environment, consider the background of the team that will be maintaining the policies.
 Do they all know how to program in Golang?
 If so, [OPA](https://www.openpolicyagent.org/) may be a better choice for you.
 I personally believe that Kyverno is a better admission controller because the barrier for reading and writing policies is significantly lower than OPA.
-I haven't run into a scenario where I need more verbose or complex syntax beyond what ships in kyverno by default.
+I haven't run into a scenario where I need more verbose or complex syntax beyond what ships in Kyverno by default.

 ## the gist